Bishop Warner Brown

 Sierra Leone Episcopal Area

-Bishop Warner H. Brown is a retired bishop of The United Methodist Church, serving from 2000-2016.
-He is currently serving as an Interim Bishop of the Sierra Leone Episcopal Area in the West Africa Central Conference.
+Bishop Warner H. Brown is a retired bishop of The United Methodist Church, serving from 2000 to 2016.
+He is currently serving as an interim bishop of the Sierra Leone Episcopal Area in the West Africa Central Conference.

 Bishop Brown was born and raised as an only child in Baltimore, Maryland, the son of Ida and Warner Brown.
 At the age of thirteen, while reading the New Testament, he felt a call to serve.
 He began preaching as a youth and was encouraged to continue doing so.
 As a young adult, he attended the University of Maryland, (B.A. in Sociology, 1969.)
 He also graduated from Wesley Theological Seminary in Washington, DC with a Master of Divinity degree.